Don Gorske

-Gorske's claims are mainly self-subtantiated and due to lack of official confirmation, are unable to be accurately verified.

 Diet

-Gorske claims that after getting his first car, the first place he went to was the McDonald's on Military Road in his hometown of Fond du Lac on May 17, 1972.
-He purchased and ate three Big Macs at lunch time.
-He then returned two more times that day to consume a total of nine Big Macs the same day he discovered the burger.
-He further claims to have eaten 265 Big Macs in the following month, an average of 8.5 Big Macs per day.
-If true, this would be equivalent to over 4,600 calories and 247 grams of fat daily, for a total of 143,100 calories and 16.9 lb of fat in one month.
+Jorge claims that after getting his first car, the first place he went to was the McDonald's on Military Road in his hometown of Fond du Lac on May 17, 1972.
+He purchased and ate three Big Macs at lunchtime.
+He returned two more times to consume nine Big Macs the same day he discovered the burger.
+He further claims to have eaten 265 Big Macs the following month, an average of 8.5 Big Macs daily.
+If true, this would equal over 4,600 calories and 247 grams of fat daily, for 143,100 calories and 16.9 lb of fat in one month.
 He also claims to drink almost nothing but Coca-Cola and, according to Super Size Me, he rarely eats the fries.
 At first, Don kept all the boxes of Big Macs he ate in the back of his car.
-He met and proposed to his wife, Mary, at a McDonald's in 1975.
 In addition, he has a statue of Ronald McDonald in his yard.
-Gorske had a single Burger King Whopper sandwich in 1984 and never ate one again.
-Gorske tried the Whopper after his friend bet him $5 to do so, later spending the winnings on Big Macs.
+Gorske also claims to have only eaten one Burger King Whopper sandwich in 1984 after a friend bet him $5 to do so, later spending the winnings on Big Macs.